LucaLM02/EuroHPC_Student_Challenge_2025_Team_2/README.md

 ```

 ## Expected Results
 The script compares the computed chromatic number with the expected results stored in `expected_chi.txt`.
 If the computed result does not match the expected result, an error message is displayed.
+The results of the runs (coloring and other information) are printed to the console or to the *output_mpi.txt* if running using slurm.

 ## Logs
 Logs are generated for each MPI process and stored in the `logs` directory.
 The log files are named `log_<rank>.txt`, where `<rank>` is the MPI process rank.
 It contains detailed information on each branch's intermediate results (lower and upper bounds).